NBKRedSpy/QM_SortToTabs/README.md

 # Configuration

 ## Files

+This mod supports the Mod Configuration Menu.
+Some of the values can be configured in the Mods folder, while others can only be changed in the config file.

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json`.